LEB-EPFL/leb-clustering/README.md

 ### Files ###
 + *data_mining.m* - Helper script for investigating new data; use for exploring the datasets before processing all the data with main.m.
++ *data_visualization_main.m* - Runs all the different visualization
+  scripts for the various experiments.
+It also generates an HTML report for each experiment.
 + *dbscan.m* - DBSCAN implementation in Matlab.
 Originally written by Michal Daszykowski at the University of Silesia.
 + *Makefile* - Used to automatically run the various scripts in the correct order for analyzing the localization data and saving the results.